 Enter in a date in the Event Date/Time section.
 Use the calendar to choose a date, or enter a date manually using the mm/dd/yyyy format (e.g. 10/28/2017).
 Choose a start and end time designating AM and PM.

-If you set a Registration Close Date and time, anyone who clicks the registration link from that time onward will receive the message highlighted below:
+If you set a Registration Close Date and Time, anyone who clicks the registration link from that time onward will receive the same message as above.

-System users can still process registrations after the close time.
+System users can still process registrations before the open time or after the close time.

-If no registration close date/time is set, online event registration will close automatically after the specified End Date.
+If no registration close date/time is set, online event registration will close automatically at the specified end time or, if no end time is specified, at 12:00am on the End Date.

 You'll have four pricing options: